-Emma Stone (born Emily Jean Stone on November 6, 1988 in Scottsdale, Arizona) is an American actress and singer.
+Emma Stone (born Emily Jean Stone on November 6, 1988) is an American actress and singer.

 She got into community theater at a very young age and was already in youth improv troupes as a pre-teen.
 She first came to Hollywood in 2004 at the age of 15 after she used a slideshow presentation to convince her parents to let her become an actress instead of finishing high school.
 She competed on a VH1 reality show "In Search For The Next Partridge Family" and won the part of the new Laurie Partridge.
 However this updated version of The Partridge Family never made it past the pilot.
 She next tried for the part of Claire in Heroes but lost out to Hayden Panettiere.
 She appeared in an episode of Lucky Louie as a teenage babysitter who wanted to give Louie a blowjob and the short-lived FOX series starring Nathan Fillion called Drive.